 - Any other evidence e.g. photographic or video

-The Council’s Law and Administration Service, having liaised with Grampian Police, will apply for an order through a summary action to the Sheriff.
+The Council’s Legal and Governance service, having liaised with Police Scotland, will apply for an order through a summary action to the Sheriff.

 Will the perpetrator be informed?

 A copy of the Application made to the Court must be served on the perpetrator.
 This will advise him/her of the reasons why the Order is being sought.
 The perpetrator will also be advised that they should attend the Court or be legally represented, and of penalties for any breach of an Order which may be granted against the perpetrator.

 Yes, the complainant and any witnesses will be kept fully informed of progress, including the Court's decision.

 The Sheriff will make the decision on granting and the terms of an ASBO based upon the evidence provided.

 The length of time will be stated within the Order and can be for an indefinite period.